altwebplatform/core/CONTRIBUTING.md

 ### Other Considerations

 - To add or update a Go dependency:
-  - Update the glide.yaml with dependency
+  - `glide get github.com/user/package` will fetch it and add to glide.yaml.
+Sometimes running `glide install` will help `glide get` function.
-  - Run `glide install` to update generated files and add files as part of PR.
+  - `git add` any new files
   - Create a PR with all the changes.

 ## Style Guide